AnonTakesOver/Fruitbot/README.md

 I am planning to add opponent prediction and to find the best region of fruit, aswell as a chess like bot, predicting the outcomes of each move upto 20 moves.

-Suggestions for the fruit ranking welcomed, I am still working out the best way.
+Suggestions for the fruit ranking welcomed, I am still working out the best way and just implemented a base.